Frequently Asked Questions

 We periodically offer certain fundraising items for sale which generate a lot of orders for multiples of the same item and for which we offer special pricing which is not easily accommodated by our online shopping cart.
 We found that the most efficient way to handle these items is a virtual "kiosk" through which you can buy multiples of just a single item at a time.
 We have a pretty efficient process for packaging and shipping these items because they can be handled in batches unlike individual online shop orders which may include a variety of items.
 This saves our small office staff a lot of time.

-We are happy to ship any of our merchandise anywhere the US Postal Service can deliver it, both domestically and internationally.
-However, each country has its own rules for taxing items arriving from other countries, both to generate revenue and to give an advantage to their own manufacturers.
+Each country has its own rules for taxing items arriving from other countries, both to generate revenue and to give an advantage to their own manufacturers.
 This tax is referred to as "import duty".
 We are not able to collect and remit taxes for any country other than the USA, so packages we ship internationally may be held by the local customs authorities pending payment of the required import duty.
 While we have only very rarely encountered packages being held, you need to be aware of the possibility when ordering items to be shipped internationally.
 What usually happens is that instead of receving your package directly, you receive a demand for payment of the import duty in order to release the package for delivery.

 The Animal Legal Defense Fund and In Defense of Animals may be able to offer advice either directly or through a referral.
 Alley Cat Allies also has a staff attorney who is knowledgeable about cat issues.